 Guidelines are a tool for physicians to use when making treatment recommendations for their patients.
 People who have been diagnosed should receive regular check-ups, even if they are not experiencing symptoms or not currently on treatment.
 If you have questions about the guidelines, talk to your doctor.

 The following guidelines have been developed by an international panel of Fabry experts for the treatment of Fabry disease.
 Your doctor will make specific testing and treatment decisions based upon your individual health considerations.

-• In published guidelines, Fabry disease experts recommend that ERT should be considered in males aged 8 and older regardless of symptoms*, and based on the patient's individual case
+• In published guidelines, Fabry disease experts recommend that ERT should be considered in symptomatic males and females at any age.*